 - have frequent and untreated nappy rash in infants

-- have inadequate clothing to keep them warm and dry
+- wear clothing which doesn't keep them warm and dry.

 - untreated injuries, medical and dental issues

-- repeated accidental injuries caused by lack of supervision
+- many accidental injuries caused by lack of supervision

 - skin sores, rashes, flea bites, scabies or ringworm